Probably since the dawn of time, we humans have been seeking out ways to make our existence less difficult, more comfortable, and pain free.

 Sounds simple, right?!

-And yet, a failure to understand ease will result in garments that end up languishing in the back of our closet or in a trash bag headed to our local donation center.
+Honestly, getting a grip on ease as it relates to commercial patterns can be a bit dicey.
+But we must.
+Because a failure to understand ease will result in garments that end up languishing in the back of our closet or in a trash bag headed to our local donation center or landfill.

 Types of Garment Ease